+To view documents in DocuWare, simply double click on the thumbnail or record line of the document to open it in the viewer.
+You can also right-click the line and select Open in New Viewer Window to open an additional viewer with the document displayed.

 Store Documents

-Now that you have documents in Docuware you must Store them in the Docuware File Cabinet with the appropriate identifiers or indexes.
+Now that you have documents in DocuWare, you must store them in the DocuWare File Cabinet with the appropriate identifiers or indexes.
 These identifiers allow anyone to locate the files in the system and they help organize the workflow for the Career Office, the Call Center, FAPO, and the Tracking Units.
 Once files are stored they cannot be removed and can only be stamped Deleted by the Call Center or Tracking Unit.

 With the document highlighted, click on the Store button.
 A dropdown list displays your storage options.
+Career Office staff will only see one option in their dropdown -- ?